PLEASE NOTE: The third floor Small Computer Lab is not yet available for booking.

 Meeting room reservation applications are accepted no more than 90 days and no less than 3 days in advance of the meeting date.
 Applications for the use of meeting rooms must be submitted through our website.
 Library users who do not have remote Internet access may use library computers on the second floor where reservation assistance is available.
 Library staff will review each request for compliance with the Library's Meeting Room Policy.
 The applicant will receive approval or denial of most requests by email within 3 week days.

-The Library has 3 meeting rooms that can be reserved including: Meeting Room A, Meeting Room B and the Board Room.
+The Library has 4 meeting rooms that can be reserved including: Meeting Room A, Meeting Room B, Board Room and Small Computer Lab.
 Other locations within the Library cannot be reserved.

 Maximum capacities for meeting rooms are based on setups with only chairs.
 The Library will terminate meetings, programs or events with attendance that exceeds room capacity.
 Capacity availability will change due to room setups that involve tables.

-The maximum capacity of Meeting Room A is 90 people, of Meeting Room B is 40 people and of the Board Room is 35 people.
+The maximum capacity of Meeting Room A is 90 people, of Meeting Room B is 40 people, of the Board Room is 35 people and of the Small Computer Lab is 6 people.

 Six set up arrangements are available for meeting rooms, which must be requested along with equipment at the time of the meeting room application.
-Changes may must be submitted by phone or email and will be accommodated when possible.
+Changes must be submitted by phone or email and will be accommodated when possible.
 Only minor adjustments to the room setup will be made by Library staff at the time of the event.
 Groups may not rearrange Library furniture or move tables, chairs or other furnishings to or from other parts of the Library.
+Please note that the Small Computer Lab offers one standard setup arrangement.

 The date and/or time of an existing meeting room reservation cannot be modified online.
 Groups wishing to change the date or time of a meeting, program or event must call or email the Administrative Assistant within 3 week days and will be accommodated when possible.